Aim

 Below, you can watch a video recorded at the beginning of the MiCO Platform project, which describes the project's aim.
-You can also read an article on the output of the project and you can find lists of project participants and articles published by the MiCO Platform team.
+You can also read an article on the output of the project and find lists of project participants and articles published by the MiCO Platform team.

 We unite bright minds from industry and academia to jointly create need-driven clinical research projects - and pave the way for innovative new treatments and diagnostics.
 We fund the best project ideas through competitive funding calls.
 Although companies cannot receive funding, it is free of charge to join.